zlz3907/dify-api-python/README.md

 [English](README.md) | [中文](README_CN.md)

 Dify API Python is a Python implementation for interacting with Dify's API.
 It provides an easy-to-use interface for making API calls, with support for both streaming and non-streaming responses.
-The library also includes a method to merge stream responses, making it convenient to use in scenarios where streaming is not well supported.

 ## Installation